kddnewton/hollaback/README.md

 compiled = chain.compile { '- Hollaback' }
 ```

-Finally, specify an object that the callback chain should use as its context.
+Finally, call the compiled sequence of callbacks (with or without an optional context object on which the symbol callbacks should be defined).

 ```ruby
 class Callbacker